fabcontigiani/esp-mdf/README.md

 - **Supports IDF v4.4.x AND v5.x** (official MDF only supports now outdated [IDF v4.3.1](https://github.com/espressif/esp-mdf/tree/master?tab=readme-ov-file#quick-start) ).

-- If used with IDF v5.1 or newer, [you could use WPA3](https://github.com/mmrein/esp-mdf/blob/6e5399e60c5deeb4beaa77c8815c4dbb2426aab6/components/mwifi/mwifi.c#L532) auth in your Wifi Mesh, and you can also [select it in sdkconfig](https://github.com/mmrein/esp-mdf/blob/6e5399e60c5deeb4beaa77c8815c4dbb2426aab6/components/mwifi/Kconfig#L14) instead of digging in frameworks source files. **Note:** WPA3 still not possible as underlying ESP-WIFI-MESH does not actually support it, see https://github.com/espressif/esp-idf/issues/14095.
+- **Supports WPA3** [WiFi auth](https://github.com/mmrein/esp-mdf/blob/6e5399e60c5deeb4beaa77c8815c4dbb2426aab6/components/mwifi/mwifi.c#L532) if used with **IDF v5.4.1** or newer.
+You can also [select it in sdkconfig](https://github.com/mmrein/esp-mdf/blob/6e5399e60c5deeb4beaa77c8815c4dbb2426aab6/components/mwifi/Kconfig#L14) instead of digging in frameworks source files.

+    - *Note: Fix for WPA3 in ESP-WIFI-MESH (and also MDF), tracked in [IDF issue #14095](https://github.com/espressif/esp-idf/issues/14095), has been added in following IDF releases: **v5.4.1, v5.3.?, v5.2.4, v5.1.6, v5.0.?** (v5.3 and v5.0 bugfixes not released yet at the time of writing).*

 - Even with older IDF versions it defaults to [at least WPA2](https://github.com/mmrein/esp-mdf/blob/6e5399e60c5deeb4beaa77c8815c4dbb2426aab6/components/mwifi/mwifi.c#L535) (as opposed to official MDF with [plain old WPA](https://github.com/espressif/esp-mdf/blob/354d0bf687722570d2c22a71798a72ba17951030/components/mwifi/mwifi.c#L520)).

 - Supported targets: `ESP32, ESP32-S2, ESP32-C3` and also `ESP32-S3`.
 With IDF v5+ it could support even more targets (currently not implemented).

-- Various smaller bugfixes and improvements (including disabling mupgrade firmware checks that instead of preventing the CPU lockup does actually cause it to stop running).
+- Various smaller bugfixes and improvements (including disabling mupgrade firmware checks that instead of preventing the CPU lockup does actually cause the CPU to stop running).

 ### Matters need attention

-1. This version of MDF is **not recommended for product development**, just like the official one (which is now quite obsolete and still defaults to WPA1).
+1. This version of MDF is **not recommended for product development**, just like the official one (which is now quite obsolete and still defaults to WPA1 btw).
 1. **Make sure you read release notes for v2.0.0** https://github.com/mmrein/esp-mdf/releases/tag/v2.0.0 if you are updating from original ESP-MDF.
 Especially the breaking changes, where minimum WPA2 auth mode will affect most users.
 1. Care was taken to be somehow compatible with IDF v5+ while maintaining compatibility with latest IDF v4.4.x version.
 1. Testing is very limited and may only consist of building selected examples for some targets.